FFmpeg/FFV1/ffv1.md

 #### ISO Base Media File Format

-The `Configuration Record` extends the sample description box ("moov", "trak", "mdia", "minf", "stbl", "stsd") with a "glbl" box which contains the ConfigurationRecord bitstream.
+The `Configuration Record` extends the sample description box ("moov", "trak", "mdia", "minf", "stbl", "stsd") with a "glbl" box that contains the ConfigurationRecord bitstream.
 See [@ISO.14496-12.2015] for more information about boxes.

 `NumBytes` is defined as the size, in bytes, of the "glbl" box indicated in the box header minus the size of the box header.